-11.1 Evaluation Criteria
+12.1 Evaluation Criteria

-Failure to achieve a minimum of 65% pass from the external evaluation will fail the project application.
-For a project application to be successful, it must pass all three steps.
+Failure to achieve a minimum of 65% pass or failure to reach the subsection thresholds during the External Evaluation will fail the project application.
+For a project to be successful it must pass from all three steps.